ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## ACE Groupcomm Parameters Registry ## {#iana-ace-groupcomm-parameters}

-IANA is asked to register the following entries in the "ACE Groupcomm Parameters" Registry defined in Section 10.5 of {{I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entries in the "ACE Groupcomm Parameters" Registry defined in {{Section 10.5 of I-D.ietf-ace-key-groupcomm}}.

 ~~~~~~~~~~~
 +-----------------+----------+--------------+-------------------+